 The rates stated in Section B, above, are the contractually required contribution rates for OPERS.
 As part of this disclosure, it will be necessary for the employer to disclose the employer contributions actually made to fund post-employment benefits.
-The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions for January 1 through December 31, 2008 by 0.5000 for state and local employers and 0.4023 for both law enforcement and public safety employers.
+The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions for January 1 through March 31, 2009 by 0.5000 for both state and local employers and 0.3971 for both law enforcement and public safety employers.
+For the period April 1 through December 31, 2009, multiply the actual employer contributions by 0.3929 for both state and local employers and 0.3120 for both law enforcement and public safety employers.

-D. OPERS Retirement Board Implements its Health Care Preservation Plan
+D. OPERS Retirement Board Implements its Health Care Preservation Plan.

 The Health Care Preservation Plan (HCPP) adopted by the OPERS Retirement Board on September 9, 2004, was effective January 1, 2007.
-Member and employer contribution rates increased as of January 1, 2006, January 1, 2007 and January 1, 2008, which allowed additional funds to be allocated to the health care plan.
+Member and employer contribution rates for state and local employers increased on January 1 of each year from 2006 to 2008.
+Rates for law and public safety employers increased over a six year period beginning on January 1, 2006, with a final rate increase on January 1, 2011.
+These rate increases allowed additional funds to be allocated to the health care plan.